 Here’s an example of some beautiful organizing eye candy.
 The point is not to feel like you have to create magazine-worthy spaces, but rather to hone in on some images that help you visualize your own space and how you want it to feel.

 Break spaces into smaller projects.
-A sense of completion at every phase provides necessary momentum to finish the whole project.
+A sense of completion at every phase provides the necessary momentum to finish the whole spring clean-out project.
 For example, if you’re cleaning out a four-drawer file cabinet, focus on one drawer at a time.

 Reward yourself!
 Work for an hour, then sit with a magazine for 20 minutes or have a favorite treat.
 When you’re all done, take a bath, pour a glass of wine, or head to your favorite spot for dinner.